DDNStorage/exascaler-cloud-terraform/gcp/README.md

     /var/tmp/sos-collector-2021-12-01-lyowl.tar.gz
 ```

-## Destroy the EXAScaler Cloud environment:
+## Destroy the EXAScaler Cloud environment

 The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration:
 ```shell